networkbiolab/PythonCyc/README.md

 An updated version of the original PythonCyc API from Mario Latendresse.

-This module has been testes under Python 3.6 and Python 3.8, with examples at https://github.com/networkbiolab/PythonCyc/tree/master/examples
+This module has been tested under Python 3.6 and Python 3.8, with examples at https://github.com/networkbiolab/PythonCyc/tree/master/examples

 Disclaimer: a number of functions remains broken.